syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Getting-Started.md

 ## Culture support

-If you want to localize the drop-down spinner calendar, use the `Language` property.
+If you want to localize the drop-down calendar, use the `Language` property.
 The default value of `Language` property is `en-US`.

 {% tabs %}
 {% highlight xaml %}

-<calendar:SfCalendarDateRangePicker Language="ar"
+<calendar:SfCalendarDateRangePicker Language="ar-AR"
                                x:Name="sfCalendarDateRangePicker"/>

 {% endhighlight %}
 {% highlight C# %}

 SfCalendarDateRangePicker sfCalendarDateRangePicker = new SfCalendarDateRangePicker();
-sfCalendarDateRangePicker.Language = "ar";
+sfCalendarDateRangePicker.Language = "ar-AR";

 {% endhighlight %}
 {% endtabs %}